Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-LJ358eEelS4.md

 ### Transcript

-> satisfactory mobile game that will happen though that's that will for sure happen oh will it i'm just kidding where am i yeah we'll never know will we anyway, unless
+> satisfactory mobile game that will happen though that's that will for sure happen oh will it I'm just kidding where am I yeah we'll never know will we anyway, unless